ashiklom/pecan.book/Using-Git.md

 git commit -m "<some descriptive information about what was done>"
 ```
 * commit often;
-* each commit can address 0 or 1 issue, many commits can reference an issue
+* each commit can address 0 or 1 issue, many commits can reference an issue ([see](#link-commits-to-issues))
+* ensure that all tests are passing before anything is pushed into master.
 5. make sure that code compiles
 ```bash
 ./scripts/build.sh -c